-Known for its vibrant look, this fruit is an eye catcher.
+Known for its vibrant look, this fruit is an eye-catcher.
 Legend has it, otherworldly beings left behind dragon fruit, also known as pitaya, as a gift for us mere mortals.
 Dragon fruit is a tropical fruit in the cactus family.
-There are a myriad of varietals that differ in shape, size, colors, and flavor profiles.
-We carry white and red flesh with skin that is dark pinkish-red and yellow colored.
-The white flesh is mild while the yellow skin and red flesh varietals are sweeter—all deliciously refreshing.
+There are many varietals that differ in shape, size, colors, and flavor profiles.
+We carry white and red flesh with dark pinkish-red skin that is dark pinkish-red and yellow-colored skin.
+The white flesh is mild, while the yellow skin and red flesh varietals are sweeter—all deliciously refreshing.
 If there’s anything we can compare the texture to, it would be a kiwi.
 Take one bite of this glorious fruit and you’ll be hooked on a peeling.

 - Using a sharp knife, cut the dragon fruit in half lengthwise.

 - Scoop out the fruit with a spoon or cut it into cubes by cutting vertical and horizontal lines into the pulp without cutting into the peel.

 - Push on the back of the skin to expose the cubes and remove them with a spoon or your fingers.

 - Enjoy with salads, smoothies, yogurts, or simply on its own.